-Find out other ways the staff keeps residents occupied throughout the day.
-You don't want Mom in the hall in a wheelchair all day, says Sharon Brangman, division chief of geriatrics at SUNY Upstate Medical University in Syracuse, N.Y.
+"Find out other ways the staff keeps residents occupied throughout the day.
+You don't want Mom in the hall in a wheelchair all day", says Sharon Brangman, division chief of geriatrics at SUNY Upstate Medical University in Syracuse, N.Y.

-Don't ignore similar personal preferences and habits your loved one holds dear.
-Religious practices, such as pastoral care or kosher meals, could be the most important factor to your loved one, says Jennifer Brown, director of admissions and marketing for the Methodist Home and Forest Side Assisted Living, a continuing-care facility in Washington, D.C.
-U.S. News indicates a home's religious affiliation, if any, on its profile page in Best Nursing Homes.
+"Don't ignore similar personal preferences and habits your loved one holds dear.
+Religious practices, such as pastoral care or kosher meals, could be the most important factor to your loved one", says Jennifer Brown, director of admissions and marketing for the Methodist Home and Forest Side Assisted Living.